Arfeu/TribalWars/README.md

 YouTube: https://www.youtube.com/watch?v=0oK5SBWyqiI

 Got the idea to make it purchaseable, but dropped it.
-Here's the code if you like it, feel free to use it! :)
+Here's the code, if you like it, feel free to use it! :)

 ----------------------------------------

 FarmBot for the Game TribalWars (www.tribalwars.net).

 Runs via FarmManager.
 Automatically sends from every given village all light units/or all pages in the FarmManager.

+IF MAX loot = sends A, if NOT_MAX = sends B in FarmManager.
+This is more effective.

 I use it myself.
 Got easily in the top 10-20 of farming in the world.
 (Even without using it at night).